 Morocco’s cities are the obvious draws.
-Marrakech and Fez are the places to explore the medieval alleys of ancient medinas, packed with donkeys, traders and the scents of Africa.
-Casablanca and Rabat are modern with elegant boulevards and a Gallic café culture, while Tangier and Agadir are sophisticated cities where the beach takes centre stage.
+Marrakech and Fes are the places to explore the medieval alleys of ancient medinas, packed with donkeys, traders, and the scents of Africa.
+Casablanca and Rabat are modern with elegant boulevards and Gallic café culture, while Tangier and Agadir are sophisticated cities where the beach takes center stage.

 At every level Moroccans are exceptionally hospitable: this is one country where you are likely to be invited into private homes and plied with sweet tea.
-Relax and complete your experience with a taste of Morocco; slow-cooked tagine, pastilla (pigeon pastry) or couscous are specialities.
+Relax and complete your experience with a taste of Morocco; slow-cooked tagine, pastilla (pigeon pastry), or couscous are specialties.

 What vaccinations do I need for Morocco?

 You should seek medical advice from your local health practitioner before traveling to Morocco and ensure that you receive all of the appropriate vaccinations.
 As a guide Tetanus and Hepatitis A are strongly recommended.
 For more information on health precautions for Morocco, check out the NHS Fit to Travel page or the CDC Traveler’s Health page.

 Generally, it is best to avoid anything that might have been washed in tap water and drinks with ice in them and only eat fruit that you can peel.
 Stay away from street food that looks like it has been sitting in the sun for hours and be sure that if your food is meant to be hot, it is served piping hot.
 Busy restaurants are usually a good sign and will normally have good quality food that is not likely to make you sick.
 Anywhere that looks run-down or abnormally empty should be avoided.